 - Programming and logic courses should be offered, but not required, in every school.

 - People need to understand how technology (computers) works and also how technology interacts as well.
-There is no reason that a person should not understand how a computer and projector interacts with each other, how I/O (on a really basic level) works so that they can at least have a cursory understanding of what might be going wrong.
+There is no reason that a person should not understand how a computer and projector (visit BuyDLP.com for variety of projectors) interacts with each other, how I/O (on a really basic level) works so that they can at least have a cursory understanding of what might be going wrong.

 - Open up the classrooms to a variety of devices and platforms.
 Choose technology that works best not technology that everyone else is using.
 If a lab full of Linux thin clients will do what you need and save you money … THEN.
 DO.
 IT.